 The various language implementations for the OpenMAMA API expose the same top level objects with broadly the same programming interface.
+The Java API also enables access to extra Java specific functionality, such as the use of InputStream.
 Unless otherwise specified, allocation of OpenMAMA objects and creation of OpenMAMA objects are two separate steps.
 The first step allocates the memory and the second initializes the object.
 Each of the API implementations is thread safe and thread aware.
 All functions/methods in the API, across all language implementations and transports, exhibit the same behavior, unless otherwise stated.